Hacking the World – Part 2: What’s Being Hacked (And What Changed with Covid)

 Healthcare Record Exposure: Root Causes

-Hacking incidents caused 67% of OCR published healthcare breaches in 2020.
-Hacking was also responsible for 92% of breached records.
+Cyberattack incidents caused 67% of healthcare breaches reported to the OCR in 2020.
+Cyberattacks were also responsible for 92% of breached records in general.

-This is a prevalent issue that only seems to be getting worse.
-Verizon notes that healthcare data breaches increased by 58% in 2020.
-A year that saw 30 million healthcare records exposed in OCR published breaches alone.
+This is a common issue that only seems to be getting worse.
+Verizon notes that healthcare data breaches increased by 58% in 2020, when 30 million records were exposed in published OCR breaches alone.
+The number is set to increase if companies don’t take appropriate measures.

 U.S. losses from identity theft increased 42%, rising from $502.5 billion in 2019 to $712.4 billion in 2020.
 Three types of identity theft were most prominent in 2020: Government benefits applications, credit card fraud, and miscellaneous ID theft (i.e. online shopping/payment account fraud, email/social media fraud, medical/insurance/securities account fraud) accounted for the vast majority of reports.